mfijalkowska/Final-Year-Project/README.md

-The object detection model is trained with YOLOv4[1] CNN model architecture, which includes pretrained weight on COCO dataset.
+The object detection model is trained with YOLOv4[1] CNN model architecture, which includes pretrained weights on COCO dataset.
 The detector was trained with custom configuration parameters:

 * batch = 64